bergesinstitute/grafmethodenglish/book-4-unit-6.md

 ## What it is (qué es)

-In Book 3 we learned the first conditional for possible or probable situations:
+The first conditional is used for possible or probable situations:
 *If it rains, I'll stay home.* The second conditional is for imaginary or unlikely situations.
 It is built with *if* + past simple, followed by *would* + infinitive.

-🔹 En el Libro 3 aprendimos el primer condicional para situaciones posibles o probables:
+🔹 El primer condicional se usa para situaciones posibles o probables:
 *If it rains, I'll stay home.* El segundo condicional es para situaciones imaginarias o improbables.
 Se forma con *if* + *past simple*, seguido de *would* + infinitivo.